rahulragidev/supplier-portal-24feb2025-v0/packages/database/README.md

 ## Troubleshooting

-If you encounter the error `Cannot find module './enums.js'` when running DrizzleKit commands, make sure to use the `db:generate:safe` script instead of `db:generate` directly.
+If you encounter TypeScript errors with enum imports, check:

+1. Make sure you're importing from "@workspace/database/enums"
+2. When using enums.js with schema.ts, use the `@ts-ignore` comment if needed
+3. For OpenAPI schemas, use the `as [string, ...string[]]` assertion for Zod enum compatibility